Sanchit2104/Real-Time-Mood-Detection-and-Music-Recommendation/README.md

 This project is a real-time emotion detection and music recommendation web application.
 It captures the user’s mood through a webcam image, classifies it using a deep learning model, and recommends songs tailored to the detected mood using a local dataset.

 # 🔍 Features
-🎥 Live Webcam Mood Detection using a pre-trained CNN (MobileNetV2)
+🎥 Live Webcam Mood Detection using CNN deep learning model.

 🧠 Real-Time Emotion Classification into moods like happy, sad, angry, neutral, and more